Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals: Introduction

-We evaluate our attack on a commercial receiver (ublox M9N) and a software-defined GNSS receiver (GNSS-SDR) using a combination of open-source tools, commercial GNSS signal generators, and software-defined radio hardware platforms.
-We show that it is possible to spoof a victim receiver to locations almost 4000 km away from the actual location without requiring any high-speed relay network or manipulating the message contents.
+We designed and developed a real-time location spoofer using readily available software-defined radio platforms (less than \$1500).
+Our setup can receive legitimate GNSS signals and generate spoofing signals for any arbitrary location and motion in real-time in about $317.4~\mu s$ processing delay.
+We sucessfully tested our attack on a commercial receiver (ublox M8N) and a software-defined GNSS receiver (GNSS-SDR) and show that it is possible to spoof a victim receiver to locations almost 4000 km away from the actual location without requiring any high-speed relay network or manipulating the message contents.
+We demonstrated our real-time setup in a video~\footnote{A video demonstration of this attack is available at \url{https://youtu.be/ylTpEsTCczs}}.
+As a proof of concept for spoofing dynamic motion, we generate a 2.43 km dynamic motion path around a water reservoir 6 km away from the true location (also the location where the legitimate signals were recorded).
 It is important to note that even though cryptographic signatures are transmitted as part of the navigation messages, as of today, commercial receivers lack the necessary infrastructure to validate and verify the transmitted signatures.
 Hence, in our proof-of-concept attack, we show the feasibility of our proposed attack on conventional GNSS signals without manipulating the message contents.
 We also evaluate the effect of the attacker's sampling rate, satellite constellation, and orbital motion on the accuracy and performance of the attack.
 Further, we show that with just two receivers (and network connectivity) strategically placed around the globe, an adversary can spoof a victim receiver to any location in the world.
 Thus, through this work, we further highlight the fundamental limitations in securing a broadcast signaling-based localization system even if all communications are cryptographically protected.